raspdevpy/ccdoc/guide/Text/Components/buttonIsDisabled.md

 # $buttonIsDisabled

-return true if button is disabled, false otherwise, return undefined if not found
+Returns true if the button is disabled, otherwise returns `false`.
+<br>If there's no button, return `undefined`.

 ## Usage